semaphore-protocol/website/versioned_docs/version-V2/quick-setup.md

     # and then enter through the prompts.
     ```

-## Install Semaphore contracts and JS libraries
+## Install Semaphore contracts and JavaScript libraries

 Semaphore provides contracts and JavaScript libraries for developers building zero-knowledge applications.